wireapp/wire-server/docs/reference/team/legalhold.md

 ## Whitelisting and implicit consent

-[NB: This is work in progress; we introduce implicit consent to replace it with proper, explicit consent in the future.]

-This release introduces a notion of intial "consent" to legalhold (LH): In addition to the popup before getting exposed to LH devices, users needs to grant their consent to even have the option of being exposed.
+This release introduces a notion of intial "consent" to legalhold (LH): In addition to the popup before getting exposed to LH devices (either by getting assigned one or by entering a conversation or connection with one present), users needs to grant their consent to even have the option of being exposed.
+Until they do, they may be blocked from using wire by their team admin (if they are a team user), but they cannot be assigned a LH device, and they cannot enter conversations with LH devices present.

 For now, there is on way in the UI for the user to grant consent.
 Instead, "implict consent" can be given by the site operator for any